 - Unsweetened Soy Milk

-- Gluten, Free Vegan Worcestershire Sauce (Although there are a number of vegan Worcestershire sauces available, The Wizard's is the only brand I have been able to find that is both vegan and gluten-free.
-If you are not able to get Worcestershire, you can substitute with tamari instead).
+- Gluten, Free Vegan Worcestershire Sauce - Although there are a number of vegan Worcestershire sauces available, The Wizard's is the only brand I have been able to find that is both vegan and gluten-free.
+If you are not able to get Worcestershire, you can substitute with tamari instead.
+If you are not gluten-free, feel free to use a non GF, vegan Worcestershire.

 - Dijon Mustard